sudhamayigunupudi/healthguard-ai-ui/README.md

 FastAPI documentation:

 http://127.0.0.1:8000/docs

-3. Frontend Setup
+### 3. Frontend Setup

 Open another terminal and enter the frontend directory:

 cd frontend

-Install dependencies:
+Install the frontend dependencies:

 npm install

-Start the frontend:
+Start the frontend development server:

 npm run dev

 The frontend will normally be available at:

 http://localhost:8080

-How It Works
+## How It Works

-The user enters patient information in the frontend.
+1. The user enters patient information in the frontend.
-The frontend sends the information to the FastAPI /predict endpoint.
+2. The frontend sends the information to the FastAPI /predict endpoint.
-The backend validates the input.
+3. The backend validates the input.
-The input features are transformed using the saved scaler.
+4. The input features are transformed using the saved scaler.
-The trained Logistic Regression model generates a prediction.
+5. The trained Logistic Regression model generates a prediction.
-The backend returns the predicted risk level and class probabilities.
+6. The backend returns the predicted risk level and class probabilities.
-The frontend displays the result.
+7. The frontend displays the result.

-API Endpoint
+## API Endpoint

-POST /predict
+### POST /predict

 Example request: